StevenTammen/bibledocs.org/content/subject-index.md

 header-title="\"How is it just for unbelievers to face infinite, eternal punishment for finite sins?\""
 %}}

+## Holy Spirit {#holy-spirit}

+### Holy Spirit > Has always been present upon the Earth {#holy-spirit-has-always-been-present-upon-the-earth}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#why-wasn-t-the-spirit-sent-to-indwell-believers-before-he-actually-was-i-e-only-after-christ-s-ascension"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="Why wasn't the Spirit sent to indwell believers before He actually was (i.e., only after Christ's ascension)?"
+%}}

+### Holy Spirit > Indwelling ministry of {#holy-spirit-indwelling-ministry-of}

+{{% subject-index-link
+content-type="Longer Topical"
+content-type-slugified="longer-topical-studies"
+link="/longer-topical-studies/ichthys-bb1-the-study-of-god-group-study/all-members-of-the-trinity-are-deity/#why-wasn-t-the-spirit-sent-to-indwell-believers-before-he-actually-was-i-e-only-after-christ-s-ascension"
+study-title="Group Study - Ichthys' BB1 Theology - The Study of God"
+page-title="All Members of the Trinity Are Deity" header-title="Why wasn't the Spirit sent to indwell believers before He actually was (i.e., only after Christ's ascension)?"
+%}}

 ## In the world, but not of the world {#in-the-world-but-not-of-the-world}

 {{% subject-index-link